 Where to eat in Chiang Mai for the best Northern Thai Lanna cuisine depends on how far you’re prepared to travel to eat well.
-Make the effort and you’re in for some of the most memorable meals you’ll have in Thailand.
+Make the effort to seek out Northern Thailand’s Lanna food and you’re in for some of the most memorable meals you’ll have in Thailand.

 With its distinctive Lanna cuisine, Chiang Mai in Northern Thailand is heaven for food lovers.
-Urban development and all that goes with it, from traffic gridlock to pollution, may have turned this little city surrounded by mountains, jungle and valleys into a mini-Bangkok, but Chiang Mai’s fantastic food remains some of the country’s best and it’s one of our favourite eating destinations in Thailand.
+Urban development and all that goes with it, from traffic gridlock to pollution, may have turned this little city surrounded by forested mountains, lush jungle and deep valleys into a mini-Bangkok, but Chiang Mai’s fantastic food is reason enough to visit.
+It remains some of the country’s best, making Chiang Mai one of the best eating destinations in Thailand.

 Here’s what to eat and where to eat in Chiang Mai.
 Note that we’ll be covering street food and markets in other posts.